 My Condition Isn’t Severe Enough

 Most depictions of people seeking out addiction in popular media consist of them getting deeply in debt, living on the streets, or ending up in jail.
-If you’re currently functioning at a high level, you may not think your substance abuse issues are severe enough to warrant addiction treatment.
+If you’re currently functioning at a high level, you may not think your substance use issues are severe enough to warrant addiction treatment.

 You don’t have to wait until you lose everything before seeking help for your problems with drugs or alcohol.
 Many professionals now recommend getting help early for mild substance use disorders.
 Early intervention can prevent you from developing a more severe addiction that may be harder to overcome.

 Another benefit of seeking help early is that you may be a good candidate for outpatient therapy or another alternative to inpatient treatment.
 That means you could still go home at night while receiving addiction treatment.
 Why not improve your chances at a long-lasting recovery by getting help early in your addiction?

 I Can Just Take a Medication Instead